dfinity/portal/docs/developer-docs/integrations/ledger/ledger-local-setup.md

     :::

 2. Make sure you use a recent version of DFX.
-If you don’t have DFX installed, follow instructions on the [build](../../build/install-upgrade-remove) section to install it.
+If you don’t have DFX installed, follow instructions on the [Installing the SDK](../../build/install-upgrade-remove) section to install it.

 3. If you don’t have a DFX project yet, follow these instructions to create a new DFX project: [dfx-new](../../../references/cli-reference/dfx-new.md)